Wm Denny Graham II

 In 1995 I formed my own true first band, “Denny Graham and the Riviera’s”.
 We were very entertaining and played a mixture of dance songs.
 We were sort of a party band, complete with taking us to wearin Elvis Sunglasses and even Sombrero’s on a few songs.

 During these early and mid 90’s time period I played harp with Jerry Jeff Walker several times.
 I’m a big fan.
 I have to say here that the very first time I sat in with him was really in the late 70’s at Fitzgerald’s Club in Houston on one song.
 I wasn’t good enough on harp back then to stay on stage for a second song, and rightfully so.
 But the next time I played with him I could hold my own with no problem.
-Played the whole last set with him. (many photos of that night coming soon) That was in 1992 at the old Rockefellers Club on Washington Blvd here in Houston.
+Played the whole last set with him. (many photos of that night coming soon) That was in 1992 at the old Rockefellers Club on Washington Blvd in Houston.
 Then a few weeks later I sat in with him at the old Black Forest Club, just a few blocks from Rockerfellers Club.
 About a year later in 1992 he did a big double-barreled celebration in Austin.
 He celebrated his 50th birthday and also the release of his new album “Hill Country Rain”.
 When I was at the reception at The Driskill Hotel, along with a few hundred others, Jerry walked in and several of us grabbed chairs and made a circular jam session in the middle of the banquet room.
-There were several other musicians there and we all jammed for awhile.
+There were several other musicians there and we all jammed and had a fantastic time.
 It was great.

 When we crossed the bridge Jerry led us to a campfire surrounded with bales of hay, made ready to order.
 Jerry and his personal “Sheriff”, John Cook (who’s dad was cameraman on the Austin City Limits show) had everything planned.
 That campfire was our home, talkin and playin music, till around 5 AM.
 Jerry, Sheriff John, myself and others crashed in tents and trucks, got about 2 hours sleep and had breakfast at a small place on 290 in Stonewall.
 We were clowns in the restaurant to say the least.
-Out of all of the fun since the night before, there were several people there that took photos and videos of the event.
-I never got one single copy of any of it. (if you’re reading this and you were there and have pics or vids of it,,,, I’ll pay)

 Jammin with Jerry during that time period was special to me.
 The reason is, not only am I a fan of his music, but because he was one of the key artist that created the outlaw country music scene in the Austin area in the mid 70’s.
 He along with his band, “The Lost Gonzo Band”, Willie Nelson, Waylon Jennings, Guy Clark, Billy Joe Shaver, Townes Van Zandt, Gary P. Nunn, Michael Murphy,,,,and several others.
-During this time period, “Magic Happened”. (and all the whilst a little feller named “Peter Cedarstacker” would tear up the pages of the “Comfort News” newspaper, just for fun,,,,,,,, under a big full moon)
+During this time period, “Magic Happened”. (and all the whilst a little feller named “Peter Cedarstacker” would write in the pages of the “Comfort News” newspaper, just for fun,,,,,,,, under a big full moon)

 All three members of ZZ Top, along with myself, are from Houston.
 Through the years while I’ve lived here I’ve bumped into the band members from time to time around town.
 I've never really got to know them personally but I was first introduced to them around 1980 by the drummer in the band I was in.
 It was at a Stevie Ray Vaughn concert at Fitzgerald’s Club in Houston.
 This was before Stevie released his first album, "Texas Flood”.
 I’ll never forget it.
 Billy, Dusty and Frank had front center seats.
 The place was packed and sizzling like a steak on the grill.
 Yup!
 It was a scene.
 An “event”.
 Everyone was stunned by this young 6 stringer blastin off into mystic paradise playin the blues and takin it where it had never been before,,, “In The Forefront”.